While you’re overseas, your safety and security are our primary concerns.

 The Work the World houses are renowned for being spacious, sociable and comfortable.
 But they are also known for their safety and security.

-The houses are shared, but private and accessible only by students undertaking a Work the World placement.
+The houses are shared, but private and accessible only by students and graduates undertaking a Work the World placement.
 They are located in safe (carefully vetted) neighbourhoods.

 The properties are secure.
 Each house has a 24-hour security team, and keep records of who comes and goes, day and night.